ButiTando/SolarProject/README.md

 1. Connect the power supply and the PV module to the system as per the hardware design.
 2. Ensure all sensors (temperature, light intensity) and LEDs are properly connected.
-3. Upload the provided firmware to the microcontroller using your preferred programming interface.
+3. Upload the provided firmware to the microcontroller using USB connector on the Nucleo board.
 4. Initialize the UART communication at a baud rate of 115200, 8 data bits, 1 odd parity bit, and 1 stop bit.

 ### Usage